 The no. 4 Ohio State Buckeyes will have the eyes of the nation upon them as they play a Friday night road game against the Northwestern Wildcats in a rematch of last year’s Big Ten Championship Game.
 Game time is at 8:30 EST on Friday, October 18 at Ryan Field in Evanston, Illinois.
 Fans can watch the game on FS1.

-Oddsmakers are listing the Buckeyes as 14-point favorites with an over/under of 60.5 points.
-Click here to check out a full list of this week’s college football betting odds.
+Oddsmakers list the Buckeyes as 28-point road favorites over Northwestern with an over/under of 49.5 points.
+Click here to see all of this week’s college football odds.

 Ohio State has been one of the most impressive teams in the country on their way to being 6-0.
 Prior to getting last weekend off, the Buckeyes trounced a ranked Michigan State team 34-10 in what actually tied their smallest margin of victory this year.
 In addition to beating the Spartans, Ohio State also has wins over Indiana and Nebraska to get to 3-0 in Big Ten play.

 Of course, the road to the College Football Playoff will be far more difficult the second half of the season.
 The Buckeyes have a showdown with unbeaten Wisconsin lined up for next week, as well as games with Penn State and Michigan in November.
 It’s possible that Ohio State will be looking past Northwestern ahead of those games with ranked teams.

 Meanwhile, the Wildcats are trying to salvage their season and get to their fifth consecutive bowl game.
 Northwestern has won 19 games over the past two seasons, but they have just one in the victory column this year.
 The Wildcats have dropped three straight games at the start of Big Ten play, losing to Michigan State, Wisconsin, and Nebraska to make them 1-4 overall.